Go Live with Lightning Experience

 - Create a subdomain with the Salesforce My Domain feature.
 A My Domain subdomain helps you manage login and authentication.
 Set up a My Domain subdomain to use Lightning components in Lightning component tabs, Lightning pages, the Lightning App Builder, and standalone apps.
 To set up a subdomain in your production org, see the User Authentication module.
 My Domain is already turned on in all Trailhead Playgrounds.
 Do not attempt to turn on My Domain, or change its settings, in your Trailhead Playground.

-You can enable some of these recommended features from the Lightning Experience Transition Assistant, which you can find in Salesforce Classic Setup.
+You can enable some of these recommended features from the Lightning Experience Transition Assistant, which is available in Setup.
 Just look for the Lightning Experience Transition Assistant tile at the top of the Setup menu.

 As you execute your rollout plan to launch Lightning Experience, make sure that the right users are getting access to the new interface.
 You can fine-tune access with permission sets and custom profiles, which is great for doing a phased rollout to a pilot group or specific teams of users.
 Or go for it and set your entire organization loose if things are ready for everyone.
 You can also control who immediately switches to the new interface, who stays in Salesforce Classic until they switch themselves, and who can’t switch back to the classic interface.
 The power is yours.